slawinski/slawinski-dev/blog/you-need-these-visual-studio-code-extensions.md

 - [Color Highlight](https://marketplace.visualstudio.com/items?itemName=naumovs.color-highlight) - Gives you a hint of what color you've just typed in.
 - [DotENV](https://marketplace.visualstudio.com/items?itemName=mikestead.dotenv) - Enables syntax highlight of your secrets in the .env files.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - This thing (if well configured) will save your butt.
 Hands down the biggest time-saver on this list.
 It finds problems in your code and it fixes them most of the time.
 Unless you're coding in TypeScript.
 Then it just sits there and does nothing.
-- [JavaScript (ES6) code snippets](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets) - Less typing, more time to debug.
+- [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) - Less typing, more time to debug.
 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Not as useful as ESLint but if configured together they actually make your codebase consistent and...
 Pretty.

 ### Strongly recommended